 First Aid Kit

 You never know when an accident will happen.
 A first aid kit will have you covered for any basic minor cuts, scrapes or injuries.
-I purchased an Adventure Medical Kit .3 from REI, which is good for one person.
+I purchased this first aid kit from REI, which is good for one person.

 First aid kits can also be made from supplies you have at home.
 Find a kit you like online and then create your own in a dry bag or ziploc bag.